What is a vegetarian?

 Fat is needed by your body to stay healthy.
 Fat provides essential fatty acids and helps your body absorb certain vitamins.
 Excellent sources of healthy fats include nuts or nut butters, oils, and avocados.

 Zinc is important for growth and your immune system.
-Zinc is found in whole grains (refined grains such as bread or pasta made from white flour or white rice are not sources of zinc), fortified breakfast cereals, dairy products, soy foods, nuts, and legumes.
+Zinc is found in whole grains (refined grains such as bread or pasta made from white flour or white rice are not sources of zinc), fortified breakfast cereals, dairy products, soy foods, nuts, seeds, and legumes.